This content applies to England only.

 Getting help from the council

-The council has duties to help certain groups of homeless people.
+The council has legal duty to help certain groups of homeless people.
 However, they may not help you if they believe that you became homeless intentionally.
-Contact your local council to ask about how they can help you.